-Blount's disease is a growth disorder of the shin bone (tibia) in which the lower leg turns inward, resembling a bowleg.
+Blount disease is a growth disorder of the shin bone (tibia) in which the lower leg turns inward, making it look like a bowleg.

-Unlike bowlegs, which tend to straighten as the child develops, Blount's disease slowly gets worse.
+Unlike bowlegs, which tend to straighten as the child develops, Blount disease slowly gets worse.
 It can cause severe bowing of one or both legs.

 This condition is more common among African-American children.
 It is also associated with obesity and early walking.

 One or both of the lower legs turn inward.
 This is called "bowing."
 It may: